 - Make sage herb tea for body wash.
 Add 2 tsp of this dried herb in ¼ liter of hot water and steep for about five 5 minutes.
 Use this warm water to rinse your underarms.
-Do not use for genital area.
-Always wash your hands after using sage herb.
+Do not use for the genital area.
+Always wash your hands after using the sage herb.
 Never touch your face without washing hands after using this herb.

 - Have sage tea but in small quantities.
 You can make sage tea by steeping 1-2 tsp of dried herb into a cup of hot water for 10 minutes.
 Then strain the leaves and have this tea.
 Sage tea will help you in reducing perspiration.

 A word of caution: When you drink sage tea, don’t have it as a routine and have it in small amounts.
 Prolonged use of sage herb can cause dizziness, hot flushes and seizures.
 Totally avoid it if you are pregnant or a nursing mother.

 Rosemary herb, which is widely used in Italian cooking, can also kill bacteria and fungi apart from lending its fragrance to your body.
 It is more beneficial when used topically.
 Here are some ways to use rosemary for body odor prevention.

 - Take half a cup of dried rosemary leaves and add it to 4 cups of tap water.
 Steep it for some time.
 Then add this water to your bath.